In This Article

-Also, at this point, I’ve yet to notice any real difference in my skin or energy level.
-I feel the same, except tardier, because making a perfect salad takes me a while.
+Also, I had yet to notice any real difference in my skin or energy level.
+I felt the same, except tardier, because making a perfect salad takes me a while.

 At this point, I officially burned out.
-On this particular morning, salad sounded about as appetizing as a plate of rocks drizzled with dirt (I never exaggerate).
+Salad sounded about as appetizing as a plate of rocks drizzled with dirt (I never exaggerate) on this particular morning.
 To up the excitement level, I decided to imitate my favorite breakfast situation (everything bagel with lox and cream cheese) and throw some lox and cheese on top of my greens and veggies.

 Turns out, this added fat went a long way in keeping me full longer, and I lasted all the way to late lunch without gnawing on my arm.
 High five!

-I considered how to reconcile my need for both salad and sweets, and decided on fruit salad!
+I considered how to reconcile my need for both salad and sweets, and I decided on fruit salad.
 I wasn’t totally sure if this counted, but since there was no salad referee in my kitchen at that moment, it counted.